 - Cut a piece of scaffold board roughly 700mm in length

-- Mark out roughly where the bracket will fix on the wall.
+- Mark out roughly where the bracket will be fixed on the wall.
 To do this, lay the TV flat on the floor (on a soft blanket to avoid scratching the screen) and fit the mounting bracket.
 Now measure from the top of the screen to the top of the bracket.
 This will indicate where the bracket will sit on the wall.

 - Hold the scaffold board on the wall so there is plenty of room for the bracket to fix to the board.

-- Whilst holding the scaff board on the wall, drill 10 pilot holes into the board so that the drill bit just reaches the wall and will mark it.
+- Whilst holding the scaff board on the wall, drill 10 pilot holes into the board so that the drill bit just reaches the wall and mark it.
 Start with the four corners and then in 6 other equally spaced locations around the board.

 - Drill 6mm holes into the wall and insert 10 red Rawlplugs.